kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.1.7 =
+* Adds filters for "Sticky" text indicator in post rows.

 = 3.1.6 =
 * Adds filters for making "Make Sticky" quick edit form field available for any post type.
 * Adds filter for customizing the "Make Sticky" label text.